CA-G12/BMS/README.md

     `cd client` => `npm start` then you will be able to run [localhost](http://localhost:3000/)

-Now you can view the app live in the Browser!
+Now you can view the app live in the Browser!:fire:

-You can use this email and password for Admin testing only
+You can use this phone number and password for Admin testing only :arrow_down:

-:email: Phone:`0591000100`
+:iphone: Phone:`0591000100`
 :lock: Password:`password`

-You can use this email and password for User testing only
+You can use this phone number and password for User testing only

-:email: Phone:`0591000200`
+:iphone: Phone:`0591000200`
 :lock: Password:`password`

 ## **Technologies** :computer: :-